nickyiliwang0000/h/projects/project-07.md

 If you get a job, you get an A. 😉

 We'll do group critiques/QA before demo night to catch any weirdness.
-Your portfolio sites MUST be deployed before the critiques or they will not be eligible for review.

 **Requirements:**
 * Have a minimum of 3 portfolio items